 Proper Patient Positioning

-MA wrapping BP cuff on patients arm
+MA wrapping BP cuff on patient

-MA wrapping BP cuff on patients arm
+MA wrapping BP cuff on patient

 no-talking